HELEN OTWAY

 MY STORY

-Helen Otway is a full-time Australian artist based in the Northern Rivers, sharing her time between the coast and hinterland.
-Her work explores themes of nature, identity, and emotion, with a strong focus on the interplay between landscape, memory, and personal connection.
-Through her painting practice, she captures the subtleties of her environment, evoking a sense of stillness, reflection, and deep engagement with the natural world.
+Helen Otway is a full-time Australian artist based in the Northern Rivers, dividing her time between the coast and the hinterland.
+Her work explores themes of nature, memory, and emotional resonance, with a focus on the subtle interplay between landscape and personal experience.
+Through a layered, intuitive painting practice, she captures quiet moments of stillness and contemplation, drawing viewers into an intimate engagement with the natural world.

-Helen began her career as an art teacher, enriching children's education through creativity and fostering an early appreciation for artistic expression, while fostering a vibrant, art-filled environment for her two creative daughters.
-A keen advocate for arts education and creative pursuits, she has continued to support the role of the arts in both personal and community development.
+Beginning her career as an art teacher, Helen enriched children’s education through creativity while fostering a vibrant, art-filled home for her two daughters.
+She remains a strong advocate for arts education and the importance of creative practice within communities.

-Helen majored in art during her studies at Victoria College, earning both a Diploma of Teaching (Art) and a Bachelor of Education (Art, Film, and Video).
-She is currently undertaking a three-year Visual Arts course at the Byron School of Art (2024–2026), where she continues to refine her approach to materials, composition, and conceptual depth.
+Helen majored in art during her studies at Victoria College, completing a Diploma of Teaching (Art) and a Bachelor of Education (Art, Film, and Video).
+She is currently undertaking a three-year Visual Arts course at the Byron School of Art (2024–2026), where she continues to refine her material language, compositional sensibilities, and conceptual depth.

-Since establishing her studio at the M-Arts Precinct in 2020 and opening her gallery in Cabarita the same year, Helen has exhibited extensively across Australia.
+Since establishing her studio at the M-Arts Precinct in 2020 and opening her gallery in Cabarita the same year, Helen has exhibited widely across Australia.
 She has held multiple solo exhibitions, including at Mist Gallery (Cabarita Beach), Art Post Uki, and Marios Café (Fitzroy, VIC).
-Her work has also been featured in numerous group exhibitions, particularly in the Tweed region, where she has developed a strong presence within the local arts community.
+Her work has also appeared in numerous group shows, particularly throughout the Tweed region, where she has built a strong presence within the local arts community.

 Qualifications: